 I owned it for almost a year then sold it.
 I found a 1968 Javelin in the East Bay that had been neglected and bought it for $250.
 The previous owner had removed the column shift auto and replaced it with a floor shift but the shifter worked backwards.
 I got the correct linkage, fixed it and had it repainted.

 Needless to say my Dad was much more impressed with my color selection.
-I owned this car for about a year, graduated from High School and headed off to Norway on a two year mission for the LDS church.
+I owned this car for about a year, graduated from High School worked for a year and headed off to Norway, land of my ancestry.
 If you’ve never been to Norway it’s the kind of storybook place were you could drive for days and never tire of the scenery.
-Two years later I returned home and soon found a 1969 AMX with a 290, 4-speed.
+A couple years later I returned home and soon found a 1969 AMX with a 290, 4-speed.

 When I went to look at it there was no front end on it but it ran good.
 My then girlfreind (and soon to be wife) thought I was out of my mind.
 I found all the parts I needed and soon had it back together.
 I was close to getting it to the paint stage when I interviewed for a sales job at Sun Valley Ford in Concord Calif.
 After the interview I noticed a Javelin in there used car lot.
 It was a 1973 Javelin SST with a 401 and 4-speed.